confluentinc/confluent-demo/README.md

 ## Architecture

-This runs a small Confluent Platform cluster on Kubernetes, intended for use on a local workstation (Docker Desktop Kubernetes or Orbstack)
+This runs a small Confluent Platform cluster on Kubernetes, intended for use on a local workstation (Docker Desktop Kubernetes or OrbStack)

-There is currently one version of this demo: 'basic' mode, which has TLS but no authentication or authorization.
+There is currently one version of this demo: "basic" mode, which has TLS but no authentication or authorization.

-(_`oidc`_ mode doesn't currently work)
+("oidc" mode is currently a work in progress, and doesn't currently work)

 The installation script will install the following: